ramgorthi04/gist/code_hints.md

 ### Calculate sales dollar and unit lift for each SKU where relevant data exists.
 Save a CSV of discount results.
+Sales and unit lift should only be calculated when the selling price of a product decreases from one month to the next.
+If the selling price increases, it implies the discount was removed, and no lift should be calculated.
 ```
 import pandas as pd
 import numpy as np